elm-land/elm-land/docs/concepts/layouts.md

 ## Removing layouts

 Just like we saw with pages, there's no special command for removing layout files.
-To remove a layou, you can either delete the file in your file explorer, or from your terminal:
+To remove a layout, you can either delete the file in your file explorer, or from your terminal:

 ```sh
 rm src/Layouts/Sidebar.elm